blacklogos/thread-html/README.md

 - Clean up UI elements, timestamps, metrics, and metadata
 - Remove redundant author handles and usernames from post content
 - Generate a single clean HTML file with all posts from the thread
-- Preserve links and mentions as clickable elements
+- Preserve text formatting and line breaks from original posts
-- Display author information with profile picture in a clean header
 - Support for Vietnamese and English UI elements
 - Easy customization of cleaning patterns without coding knowledge
-- Copy text functionality to clipboard with posts separated by dividers
 - Save as PDF option using browser's print functionality
 - Responsive design that works well on mobile and desktop

+## Known Issues (To Be Fixed)
+- Avatar images fail to display correctly
-- Proper handling of YouTube links, images, and external URLs
+- YouTube links and external URLs need improved handling
+- Copy text functionality has clipboard access limitations in some contexts
+- Some media content may not be preserved properly

 ## Installation